Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Methods

 We use the MPS decomposition protocol developed in Ref.~\cite{rudolph2022MPSdecomposition}, which augments the analytical decomposition method of Ref.~\cite{ran2020encoding} with intertwined constrained classical optimization steps on the circuit unitaries.
-Using this protocol, transferring the MPS to a PQC results in $k$ layers of \sufour unitaries with a next-neighbor topology, also called linear layers.
-The choice of an appropriate $k$ is a hyperparameter of the decompostion, and the quality of the decomposition for a fixed $k$ is limited by the entanglement present in the MPS.
+Using this protocol, transferring the MPS to a PQC results in $k$ layers of \sufour unitaries with a next-neighbor topology, also called \textit{linear} or \textit{staircase} layers.
+We note that this decomposition is performed fully on classical hardware.
+The choice of an appropriate value for $k$ is a hyperparameter of the decomposition, and the quality of the decomposition for a fixed $k$ is limited by the entanglement present in the MPS.
 Fortunately, the decomposition protocol used in this work allows for sequential growing of the circuit up to a desired fidelity.
 We refer to Appendix~\ref{apx:MPS_decomposition} for a more detailed description of the decomposition protocol used throughout this work.

 One may wonder how this process is efficient on classical hardware.
 This is the case because the created linear quantum circuit layers tend to result in the MPS having a lower bond dimension than before.
 Generally speaking, if the MPS was computationally feasible beforehand, it should also be feasible to decompose it via this technique.
 This is opposed to alternative approaches of brute-force optimization of the linear layers.
 In such cases, the intermediate states reached during optimization are not guaranteed to represent an MPS with $\chi_{max}$ equal to or less than that of the original MPS.